fgero/dhcpv6-mod/README.md

 ![IPv6 WAN settings](images/IPV6_WAN_settings.png#gh-dark-mode-only)
 ![IPv6 WAN settings](images/IPV6_WAN_settings_light.png#gh-light-mode-only)

-Then, the ubios-udapi-server process should fork, in addition to udhcpc (V4 client), a new process running our own odhcp6c with all the parameters passed, like so :
+Then, the ubios-udapi-server process should fork, in addition to udhcpc (V4 client), a new process running our own odhcp6c (or /usr/sbin/odhcp6c-org if -K supported) with all the parameters passed, like so :

 ```console
 # ps -ef | grep dhcp